Sujan242/Transportation-Problem/README.md

 # Vogel-s-Approximation-Method
-This repo contains the variants of VOM .
+This repo contains solutions to the Transporation problem.

 Presently the proposed variants are:
 1. VOM